 Choosing the right communication channel is crucial here.
 However, this can be hard to achieve with so many channels we use in the workplace today.

-Unfortunately, intranets and emails that still make some of the main workplace communication channels are outdated and have low employee adoption rates.
+Unfortunately, emails that still make some of the main workplace communication channels are outdated and have low employee adoption rates.

-What you can do with the right communication solution such as Smarp, is connect all of your communication channels into a central place for employee communication.
+What you can do with the right communication solution such as Haiilo, is connect all of your communication channels into a central place for employee communication.